pinmacaroon/hook/docs/md/docs.md

 ### Xaero's World Map support

-[Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) has a feature, with which you can share waypoint in chat for everyone to save and add.
+[Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) has a feature, with which you can share waypoints in chat for everyone to save and add.
 This will be converted to readable coordinates and dimension data when sent to Discord!

 ## Setup